bodrick/awesome/README.md

 ## Rust

 *   [jiegec/usbip](https://github.com/jiegec/usbip) - A Rust library to run a USB/IP server
-*   [ast-grep/ast-grep](https://github.com/ast-grep/ast-grep) - ⚡A fast and polyglot tool for code searching, linting, rewriting at large scale.
+*   [ast-grep/ast-grep](https://github.com/ast-grep/ast-grep) - ⚡A fast and polyglot tool for code structrual search, lint and rewriting at large scale.
 Written in Rust
 *   [lencx/nofwl](https://github.com/lencx/nofwl) - NoFWL Desktop Application
 *   [sqlparser-rs/sqlparser-rs](https://github.com/sqlparser-rs/sqlparser-rs) - Extensible SQL Lexer and Parser for Rust
 *   [cloud-hypervisor/cloud-hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor) - A Virtual Machine Monitor for modern Cloud workloads.
 Features include CPU, memory and device hotplug, support for running Windows and Linux guests, device offload with vhost-user and a minimal compact footprint.
 Written in Rust with a strong focus on security.